thytom/fr-admin.co.uk/site/contact.md

 * **Bringing goods into France from outside the EU** -
   <https://www.douane.gouv.fr/demarche/vous-rapportez-du-tabac-de-lalcool-ou-dautres-marchandises-achetees-hors-de-lunion>

-## Useful Links for Second Home Owners
+## Useful Links for Gite, Holiday home and Second Home Owners

 * **UK Govt Brexit checking guide**, walks you through a set of Yes/No questions to give you the answers you might need -